papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 ### 2. 🦄 Terraform Infrastructure Setup

-> [!IMPORTANT]
->
+{{< callout type="important" title="Important" >}}
-> This section assumes you have a basic understanding of Terraform — how it works, and how a Terraform project is typically structured.
+This section assumes you have a basic understanding of Terraform — how it works, and how a Terraform project is typically structured.

->
-> The layout we’ll use here is a **hybrid** of the [official HashiCorp repository structure](https://developer.hashicorp.com/terraform/language/style#repository-structure) and the approach outlined in Yevgeniy Brikman’s excellent book, [*Terraform: Up & Running*](https://www.terraformupandrunning.com/).
+The layout we’ll use here is a **hybrid** of the [official HashiCorp repository structure](https://developer.hashicorp.com/terraform/language/style#repository-structure) and the approach outlined in Yevgeniy Brikman’s excellent book, [*Terraform: Up & Running*](https://www.terraformupandrunning.com/).
+{{< /callout >}}

 We’ll use **four main folders** in our Terraform repository: